 If You’re Investing For The Long-Term …

 Hang in there.
-If you don’t need to touch your investments for five or 10 years or more, you’ve got plenty of time to ride out this market downturn.
-Still, this might be a good opportunity to take a look at your investments and rebalance your portfolio if the recent volatility has thrown your asset allocation out of whack.
+If you don’t need to touch your investments for five or 10 years or more, you’ve got plenty of time to ride out any market downturn.
+Plus, it might be a good opportunity to take a look at your investments and rebalance your portfolio if volatility throws your asset allocation out of whack.
 Adjust your holdings to get back to your target if it’s been more than a year since you’ve done so, and then resist the temptation to keep check in on your balances.

 “If time is on your side, and you’re putting money in every month, you shouldn’t be overly concerned with near-term or even medium-term volatility,” says Rod Holloway, portfolio manager for fee-based accounts with Comprehensive Financial Consultants.

 “As long as you’re not planning to spend that money soon, you don’t have to worry about what the stock market is doing today,” says Jamie Hopkins, director of the New York Life Center for Retirement Income at The American College of Financial Services.

 Build up your cash reserves.
 Falling stock prices can throw a wrench in your plans, but you can give yourself some more breathing room by setting aside a cash account.
 This cash account gives you a place to draw from to avoid making withdrawals from your investments until they have some time to recover.
 Aim to have at least a year’s worth of expenses saved before you call it quits.

 You might also want to sit down with a financial planner to have her run the numbers to make sure that you’re on target for your retirement plan and that your asset allocation makes sense.
 “Once you’re five to 10 years away from retirement, you need to start thinking about where you can take risk off,” says Paul Kelash, vice president of Consumer Insights at Allianz Life.